-We defined families using a modified version of the Health Insurance Unit (HIU) Stata program released by the State Health Access Data Assistance Center (SHADAC), and summed MAGI for the entire family.7 Income for family members under age 16 was excluded.
+Income for family members under age 16 was excluded.
 Each family's MAGI was divided by the Federal Poverty Level (FPL) to determine the family's FPL ratio.
 These thresholds determined Medicaid eligibility, exchange premium subsidies, and eligibility for cost-sharing reduction plans on the exchanges.

-The ACS does not report pregnancy status, but female respondents do report fertility (i.e. whether they had a child in the prior year).
+The ACS does not report pregnancy status, but female respondents do report whether they had a child in the prior year.
 We used a logistic regression with state fixed effects to predict fertility in the ACS as a function of age, race, and ethnicity.
-Using this model, we predicted a fertility rate for each female respondent in the ACS between the ages of 19 and 45.
-We reduced the fertility rate so that the national rate matched the percent of female adults between 19 and 45 that report being currently pregnant in the 2016 National Health Interview Survey, and imputed pregnancy status based on this adjusted rate.8
+Using this model, we predicted the likelihood of giving birth in the next 12 months for each female respondent in the ACS between the ages of 19 and 45.